-Description: This ten-week course offers a pluralist introduction to political economy and economics.
-We will examine nine competing schools of thought, each of which offer an original and distinctive illumination of economic reality.
-The course is tertiary (i.e. university level) in nature and teaching staff are both well qualified and experienced (for more information see here).
+Description: This nine-week course (which runs in quarters 1 and 3 each year) offers a pluralist introduction to political economy and economics.
+We examine nine competing schools of thought, each of which offer an original and distinctive illumination of economic reality.
+The course is tertiary (i.e. university level) in nature and teaching staff are both highly qualified and experienced (for more information see here).
 However, you do not need to be connected to a university or to have previously studied political economy or economics to enrol.
+The approach is friendly and informal, rather than stuffy or pretentious.

-Cost (major currencies list below, contact us for costs in other currencies)
+Cost (major currencies listed below, please contact us for costs in other currencies)

 Payment can be made via electronic funds transfer, credit card or PayPal.
 All students are eligible for a full (and no questions asked) refund if they change their mind about undertaking the course provided they can provide notification within 10 days of registering.

 Assessment: There are regular questions and answers to allow you to self-test your knowledge, but the results of such self-tests are only available to you.
-Tutorial discussions are also a great opportunity to test and clarify your ideas.
-As already mention, you can get one-on-one assistance via email, phone or zoom to confirm (or clarify) any aspect of the course.
+Tutorial discussions are also a great opportunity to test and clarify your ideas – though nobody will put you on the spot by specifically asking you to field particular questions in the discussion sessions.
+As already mentioned, you can get one-on-one assistance via email, phone or zoom to confirm (or clarify) any aspect of the course.

 Week 1 institutional Economics